SEMICeu/documentation/README.md

 The data specification repositories are tagged with the topic ***data-specification***.
 The full list of SEMICeu repositories tagged with ***data-specification*** can be found [here](https://github.com/search?q=org%3ASEMICeu+topic%3Adata-specification).

+As each data specification follows its an individual lifecycle, their repositories also do.
+Nevertheless, as part of the editorial process multiple data specification repositories might be updated to address an issue.

 #### Core Vocabulary repositories